privacybydesign/irma-frontend-packages/examples/browser/yivi-web/README.md

-# Browser YIVI web example
+# Browser Yivi web example

 This package is an example for how to use the `yivi-web` plugin in the web browser.
 See the source of `index.js` and `public/index.html` for how we use